tf-encrypted/tf-encrypted/docs/source/guides/mnist.rst

             sess.run(prediction_op, tag='prediction')

-And voila! you have just trained a model in plaintext then made private predictions without revealing anything about the input!
+And voila!
+You have just trained a model in plaintext then made private predictions without revealing anything about the input!